alexalphonse/C-Language/README.md

     Learnt Simple if statement and created a Discount Program using C language.

     Learnt While loop, Dowhile loop and For loop in C language.

+# Day 03

+    Solved a problem where i had to print till the number entered in C language.

+    Solved a factorial multiplaction problem in C language.

+    Solved a modulus operation in C language.

+    Created a Nested loop C Program.